click on the title to see more info

 northlec@lecenvironmental.com

 Take the exit for Route 95 South/128 North (Waltham, Gloucester).
 Follow the ramp for 95 South, Waltham.
-Now traveling on 95 South (128 South), take Main Street Exit 41, towards Wakefield/Lynnfield Center.
+Now traveling on 95 South (128 South), take Main Street Exit 59, towards Wakefield/Lynnfield Center.
 At the end of the ramp turn left toward Wakefield/Vernon Street.
 Proceed on Vernon Street for 0.8 miles.
 Turn left into the parking lot immediately before the signaled intersection of Vernon and Lowell Streets.
-LEC is located at the far end of the 2-story, light gray clapboard condominium office building.
-LEC is located in Suite 206 on the second floor.
+LEC is located in the first entrance of the condominium office building in Suite 101 on the first floor.

-Take Main Street Exit 41, towards Wakefield/Lynnfield Center.
+Take Main Street Exit 59, towards Wakefield/Lynnfield Center.
 At the end of the ramp turn left toward Wakefield/Vernon Street.
 Proceed on Vernon Street for 0.8 miles.
 Turn left into the parking lot immediately before the signaled intersection of Vernon and Lowell Streets.
-LEC is located at the far end of the 2-story, light gray clapboard condominium office building.
-LEC is located in Suite 206 on the second floor
+LEC is located in the first entrance of the condominium office building in Suite 101 on the first floor.

 12 Resnik Road